Zehua-Chen/behavioral-interview/README.md

 - Different:
   - Consider task dependencies

+## Fridge Catalog

+- Challenge
+  - Teammate does not know frontend/backend development
+- Mistakes/failures
+  - Did not use modern toolchain; codebase hard to maintain
+- Enjoyed
+  - Learning about SQL schema
+- Leadership
+  - Define tasks
+  - Rewrite
+- Conflicts
+- Differently
+  - Use modern toolchain from the beginning

 ## Election Analytics

 - Challenge
   - Outdated codebase
   - No mentors, poor documentation
+  - New features are being developed at the same time of refactor
 - Mistakes/failures
+  - Should have set rewrite as a goal from the beginning rather than make small changes to improve performance
 - Enjoyed
+  - Deep dive into webpack
+  - Understand performance best practices
 - Leadership
+  - In charge of rewrite
 - Conflicts
 - Differently

+## IoT Virtualization

+- Challenge
+  - New developers each semester; when people are familiar with the codebase, it's midterm
+- Mistakes/failures
+  - Waterfall model
+  - Lack of clear vision
+- Enjoyed
+  - Circuit editor is fun to work on
+- Leadership
+- Conflicts
+- Differently
+  - Talk to the professor more and have a iterative roadmap defined